PageotD/training/glossary.md

 ### Node.js
 An open-source, cross-platform JavaScript runtime environment that allows developers to execute JavaScript code on the server side.
 Built on the V8 JavaScript engine from Google Chrome, Node.js enables the development of scalable and high-performance network applications, particularly web servers.
 It uses an event-driven, non-blocking I/O model, making it efficient for handling multiple connections simultaneously.
 Node.js has a rich ecosystem of libraries and frameworks available through npm (Node Package Manager), making it a popular choice for building APIs, real-time applications, and microservices.

+### Nomad
+Nomad is a flexible, open-source workload orchestrator developed by HashiCorp.
+It is designed to manage the deployment and scheduling of applications across various environments, including on-premise and cloud infrastructures.
+Nomad can handle a wide range of workloads, including containerized applications (like Docker), non-containerized applications, batch processing, and even virtual machines.

+Nomad is known for its simplicity, scalability, and ability to integrate with other HashiCorp tools like Consul and Vault.
+It provides features such as multi-region support, high availability, and dynamic scaling, making it a versatile option for managing distributed applications and services.

 ### NoSQL
 A class of database management systems that do not follow the traditional relational database model.
 NoSQL databases are designed to handle large volumes of unstructured or semi-structured data, providing flexibility and scalability for modern applications.
 They can store data in various formats, including key-value pairs, documents, graphs, or wide-column stores.
 NoSQL databases are often used in scenarios requiring high availability, horizontal scalability, and fast read/write operations, making them popular for big data, real-time analytics, and cloud-based applications.
 Examples of NoSQL databases include MongoDB, Cassandra, and Redis.